ascend4/ascend4/A4SQP.md

 #### Scaling

-Phase 2 should settle the scaling convention and make it visible in diagnostics:
+The basic scaling convention is now implemented.
+Phase 2 should make it more visible, more testable, and more robust:

-- implement variable and relation scaling using `var_nominal`, `rel_nominal`,
-  and/or `relman_scale`;
-- add parameters for scaling mode and update frequency;
+- extend the current `NONE`, `ROW_2NORM`, and `RELNOM` modes only where a real benchmark need appears;
+- decide whether scaling should be recomputed every trial point or stabilized across iterations for better step consistency;
-- apply scaling consistently to relation residuals, Jacobians, bounds, QP Hessians, gradients, elastic penalties, and multipliers;
+- keep scaling consistent across relation residuals, Jacobians, bounds, QP Hessians, gradients, elastic penalties, and multiplier estimates;
 - report scaled and unscaled infeasibility norms;
 - identify badly scaled variables, relations, and Jacobian columns/rows;
 - add regression tests where unit changes or nominal changes should not change